mattermost/docs/source/install/troubleshooting.rst

 General Troubleshooting
 -----------------------

-- Error logs
+Error logs
     - Depending on the error/problem you're experiencing, take a look at the logs (``mattermost.log`` and NGINX logs) for errors.
-    - Search error messages online (Google, Yahoo, Bing, or your favorite search engine), existing solutions can often work.
+You can also search the error messages online (Google, Yahoo, Bing, or your favorite search engine) - existing solutions can often work.

-To increase log level, you can do the following: Set the File Log Level to Debug: Go to System Console > General > Logging and set File Log Level to DEBUG.
+    - To increase log level, you can do the following: Set the File Log Level to Debug: Go to System Console > General > Logging and set File Log Level to DEBUG.
 If you can’t access the System Console find this line in config.json

-- What Mattermost server version are you on?
-- What is the device (webapp, desktop app) and what is the browser (Windows, Mac, etc.)?
-- When did the problem start?
+When did the problem start?
     - It can be helpful to put together a timeline to eliminate events prior to the error/problem occurring.
 For example, if you recently reconfigured your firewall and are now having connection issues it might be worth reviewing the settings or rolling back to see whether that resolves the problem.
-- If the problem occurred subsequent to some period of normal operation, did anything change in the environment?
+If the problem occurred subsequent to some period of normal operation, did anything change in the environment?
     - Was the client, host, or server upgraded?
     - Was an operating system update applied?
     - Did the network environment change?
 For example, was a server moved or a domain migrated?
     - Did the system (client or server) recently fail or abnormally terminate?
     - Depending on your organization's environment and the problems you're experiencing, contact your network administrator and share the error you're experiencing.
-- How many users are impacted?
+How many users are impacted?
     - Is this problem affecting one, some, or all users?
     - Is the problem occurring only for a user who was recently added to the environment, such as a new employee?
     - Do differences exist between the users who are affected and the users who are not affected?